Keeping the workplace environment healthy is crucial – but challenging

 When we're tired, stressed and not eating properly our performance suffers.
 Health coaching can improve energy and mental acuity and reduce stress.
 It can also impact absenteeism and presenteeism while increasing engagement.
 Importantly, your employer value proposition is enhanced: research shows employees are healthier if they perceive their employers value employee health.

-A typical programme might be for employees to be offered an initial 60/90-minute session, followed by two 30-minute follow ups at two to four week intervals.
+Alternatively, a typical corporate health coaching programme might offer an initial 60/90-minute session, followed by two 30-minute follow ups at two to four week intervals.

 Workshops and talks